UGC ads featuring creators boost performance and give your marketing a human touch. Below we share best practices and examples of how to use UGC in...

 Chances are you’ve heard a lot about UGC creators lately.

-Fact: two-thirds of shoppers want to see products in the hands of real people before making a purchase.
+Fact: two-thirds of shoppers want to see products in the hands of real people before they buy.

 That’s why brands are hiring content creators to publish UGC-style social posts.

 While these creators might seem identical to influencers, they aren’t the same.